Budweiser: Marketing

-Budweiser also advertises in motorsports, from Bernie Little's Miss Budweiser hydroplane boat to sponsorship of the Budweiser King Top Fuel Dragster driven by Brandon Bernstein.
+Budweiser also advertises in motorsports, from Bernie Little's Miss Budweiser hydroplane boat to sponsorship of the Budweiser King Top Fuel and Funny Car drivers Kenny Bernstein and Brandon Bernstein.
 Anheuser-Busch has sponsored the CART championship.
-It is the "Official Beer of NHRA" and it was the "Official Beer of NASCAR" from 1998 to 2007.
+It was is the "Official Beer of NHRA" from the 1980s to 2009 and the "Official Beer of NASCAR" from 1998 to 2007.
 It has sponsored motorsport events such as the Daytona Speedweeks, Budweiser Shootout, Budweiser Duel, Budweiser Pole Award, Budweiser 500, Budweiser 400, Budweiser 300, Budweiser 250, Budweiser 200, and Carolina Pride / Budweiser 200.
-However, starting in 2016, the focus of A-B's NASCAR sponsorship became its Busch brand.
+Starting in 2016, the focus of A-B's NASCAR sponsorship became its Busch brand.